ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * In EAD_2 and EAD_3, when using the reverse message flow.

-In the first EDHOC message from C to RS, the EAD item has no ead_value and asks the RS to include the same EAD item in the next EDHOC message.
+In the first EDHOC message from C to RS, the EAD item has no ead_value and asks RS to include the same EAD item in the next EDHOC message.

 In the first EDHOC message from RS to C, the EAD item has ead_value.
 In particular, ead_value is a CBOR byte string whose value encodes the CBOR map that is used as payload in an unprotected AS Request Creation Hints message (see {{Section 5.3 of RFC9200}}).
 The keys of the CBOR map are defined in the IANA registry "ACE Authorization Server Request Creation Hints" {{ACE.Request.Creation.Hints}}.